-At the very least, avoid alcohol in the first month of your baby's life.
+It is best not to have any alcohol in the first month of your baby's life.
 Very young babies breastfeed often without any pattern.
 It is hard to predict when the next feed will be.
 Your baby could need their next feed while there is still alcohol in your breastmilk.